-The environmental performance of the chain is presented through different indicators; direct GHG emissions of the chain, the net amount of avoided Green House Gas (in ton $CO_2$ equivalents), calculated by subtracting the total GHG emission of the chain from the calculated total amount of avoided GHG emission.
-The total GHG emission is the sum of emissions by e.g. storage, transport, pre-treatment and conversion.
-In addition environmental impacts in relation to nitrogen, phosphorus and ammonia emissions are also given.
+The environmental performance of the chain is presented through different indicators (see Figure 13).
+Direct GHG emissions of the chain are calculated which consists of the land based emissions from the cultivation of the feedstock (in case of a biomass crop) and the emissions of the rest of the chain from transport, storage, pre-treatment, drying and conversion.
+The net amount of avoided Green House Gas (in ton CO2 equivalents) is calculated by subtracting the total GHG emission of the chain from the calculated total amount of avoided GHG emission.
+In addition to the direct emissions and mitigation there are also emissions caused by a direct land use change coming from the demand for biomass and relate to emissions of GHG, nitrogen, phosphorus and ammonia emissions and these are also depicted in the lower part of Figure 13.